Skip to main content

 SEO and Content Writer

 Regular PDFs can age poorly.
 Fonts go missing, colors shift, links break.
 PDF/A (ISO 19005) fixes that: fonts, images, and color profiles are embedded so documents stay readable for decades.
-In n8n, you can automate the full chain: when a PDF appears in Dropbox (or another trigger), download it, compress it, convert it to PDF/A, and—optionally—upload the archival file.
-Three nodes.
-One workflow.
-No manual conversion.
+In n8n, you can automate the full chain: get a PDF (Dropbox Download a file, Read/Write Files from Disk, or—for a quick test—When clicking ‘Execute workflow’ with Base64 in Compress PDF), run Compress PDF, then Create PDF/A. Add Upload a file when you want the PDF/A back in cloud storage.

 Why Compress First, Then Create PDF/A?

 Compressing shrinks the file before archiving—smaller files transfer and store faster.
 Create PDF/A embeds fonts, removes external dependencies, and locks the document for long-term preservation.
 Together they give you a compact, standards-compliant archive.
-If you prefer to skip compression, pass the downloaded file directly into Create PDF/A.
+If you prefer to skip compression, pass the PDF binary from your download or trigger straight into Create PDF/A.

 Complete workflow overview

-n8n workflow: Download a file → Compress PDF → Create PDF/A
+n8n workflow: When clicking Execute workflow → Compress PDF → Create PDF/A (PDF4me), each step successful

 What You'll Get